 After the release of the report, Oracle’s stock slipped $1.34, or 3 percent, to $39.52.

-Oracle shares have fallen slightly in 2015 while the Standard & Poor's 500 index has risen 2 percent.
+Through the close of Thursday’s regular-session trading, Oracle shares have increased 12 percent since the beginning of the year, while the Standard & Poor’s 500 index has increased 5 percent.

 Elements of this story were generated by Automated Insights (http://automatedinsights.com/ap) using data from Zacks Investment Research.
 Access a Zacks stock report on ORCL at http://www.zacks.com/ap/ORCL